Find the Best Mortgage

 Variable Rate Mortgages (VRM) vs. Adjustable Rate Mortgages (ARM)

 There are two types of variable-rate mortgages: those with static payments and those with variable or fluctuating payments.
 Static-payment variable-rate mortgages are more specifically called variable-rate mortgages (VRM); variable-rate mortgages with a variable payment, in which the payment adjusts with changes in the lender’s prime rate, are more accurately called adjustable-rate mortgages (ARM).
-Commonly, they are both known as variable-rate mortgages.
+Typically, they are both referred to as variable-rate mortgages.

 Mortgage Down Payment

-The down payment size will determine your loan-to-value (LTV) ratio and whether you must also purchase mortgage default insurance.
+The down payment size will determine your loan-to-value (LTV) ratio and whether you are required to also purchase mortgage default insurance.
 LTV is most important to mortgage rate pricing with insured or insurable lending criteria.

 Insured Mortgages vs Insurable Mortgages

-Insured and insurable mortgage rate pricing applies on properties valued at less than $1 million; the amortization is up to 25 years.
+Insured and insurable mortgage rate pricing applies to properties valued at less than $1.5 million and $1 million, respectively.
+The amortization period is restricted to 25 years for insurable mortgages, but can go up to 30 years for insured mortgages available to FTHBs and those purchasing newly built homes.
 In such cases, the lender will provide a better rate as there is a lower risk of loss.

-The borrower would purchase the insurance on the front end in the case of an insured purchase with less than a 20% down payment.
-To give you a lower rate, lenders can also purchase the insurance on the back end to lower the default risk on the mortgage if your down payment is more than 20%.
+The borrower would purchase the insurance on the front end in the case of an insured purchase with a down payment of less than 20%.
+To offer you a lower rate, lenders can also purchase the insurance on the back end, thereby reducing the default risk on the mortgage if your down payment exceeds 20%.

 An insured mortgage is qualified as such when your down payment is less than 20%.
 Therefore, you will need to purchase high-ratio default insurance.
 Although this insurance can be added to your mortgage, the taxes (PST) on purchasing this insurance are not.